digital-asset/daml-katacoda/deploying-daml/daml-on-fabric/fabric_install.md

-Alright now to install Fabric.
-This has to pull down a lot of packages so it will take a few minutes.
-Perhaps take this moment to do a few minutes of meditation or read [Q&A on our forum](https://discuss.daml.com/c/questions/5), either one works.
+Alright now it's time to install Fabric.
+This command has to download some large packages so it will take a few minutes.
+Perhaps take this moment to do a few minutes of meditation or browse the [Q&A section on our forum](https://discuss.daml.com/c/questions/5), either one works.

 ```
 cd $HOME